russss/nhs-covid19-app-data/README.md

 ### risky_venues

 This contains the data from the [risky-venues endpoint](https://distribution-te-prod.prod.svc-test-trace.nhs.uk/distribution/risky-venues) which lists venue IDs where exposure could have taken place.
 This is used by the QR code checkin system.

+### exposure_configuration

+This table contains the exposure configuration JSON file fetched from [this endpoint](https://distribution-te-prod.prod.svc-test-trace.nhs.uk/distribution/exposure-configuration), with a new record inserted whenever this changes.

+This file is also available in the [public git repository](https://github.com/nihp-public/covid19-app-system-public/blob/master/src/static/exposure-configuration.json), however this is a mirror and may not be updated immediately when the configuration changes.

+For changes dated before 2021-07-11, the data in the table has been backfilled using data from the git repository, and so the timestamp will be approximate.